-VALUES: (How TheRide's employees RESPECT: COMPASSION: INTEGRITY: engage with Treating one another with Understanding, sharing in Having a moral or ethical each other) and being sensitive to the conviction to always do dignity situations of others. what is right.
-BUSINESS PRINCIPLES (How TheRide's employees get TEAMWORK: SAFETY: EXCELLENCE: the work done) Collaborating for a greater Keeping yourself and Continuously renewing others away from harm. our commitment to good perform well beyond set standards
+VALUES: (How TheRide's employees engage with each other) RESPECT: Treating one another with dignity COMPASSION: Understanding, sharing in and being sensitive to the situations of others.
+INTEGRITY: Having a moral or ethical conviction to always do what is right.
+BUSINESS PRINCIPLES (How TheRide's employees get the work done) 8-8 TEAMWORK: Collaborating for a greater good SAFETY: Keeping yourself and others away from harm.
+EXCELLENCE: Continuously renewing our commitment to perform well beyond set standards